DemocracyApps/CNP-Dev-Env/README.md

         # Specify the name of the key file on line 24 of the Vagrantfile
         override.ssh.private_key_path = "~/.ssh/demapps_rsa"

+        # Note: It appears that the public SSH key on DigitalOcean needs to be named Vagrant, though
+        # there may be a way to change that in the Vagrantfile.

 2. **Digital Ocean Access Token:**

         # You also need to set your access token as an environmental variable, available here: